-It wasn't unit I started researching this flux capacitor replica project that I stumbled across a few references to the actual term.
-It turns out that the original pronunciation of "Giga" was with the "j" sound.
-Looking at the entry on Merriam-Webster.com they give two valid pronunciations ji-g-wät and gi-g-wät.
-They even have a neat audio clip of each being spoken.
+I always figured that the word "Jigawatt" was made up just for the movie and meant to sound like a really large amount.
+It wasn't unit I started researching this Flux Capacitor Replica project that I stumbled across a few references to the actual term.
+It turns out that the original pronunciation of "Giga" was with a "j" sound (really a soft "g").

 UPDATE Merriam-Webster has pulled their alternate pronunciation for gigawatt.
 Now they only have the "J" sounding version, as used in BTTF.
 I don't know if they have changed their minds on the alternate or Doc Brown went back in time to correct it.
 The two pronunciation links above still work though.

 I am certainly happy that they used the original, older sounding pronunciation of the word since the story involved time travel and Doc Brown conceived of the Flux Capacitor on November 5th in 1955 after slipping and hitting his head on the toilet.
 Ironically, most references point to the early 1960's as the first time the term was used.
 That's okay at the start of the film as it's set in 1985, but in 1955, the younger Doc Brown should have said "1.21 gigawatts?
 What's a gigawatt Marty?